digitalbazaar/eslint-config-digitalbazaar/README.md

 This package provides eslint rules used by Digital Bazaar as a set of extendable shared configs.

-There are 3 rule sets:
+There are 4 rule sets:
-1. eslint-config-digitalbazaar -  Base rules for both node and the browser.
+1. `eslint-config-digitalbazaar`: Base rules for both node and the browser.
-2. eslint-config-digitalbazaar/vue -  Rules for Vue projects and browser only.
+2. `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and the browser.
-3. eslint-config-digitalbazaar/jsdoc -  Rules for JSDoc for both node and the browser.
+3. `eslint-config-digitalbazaar/module`: Rules for modules for both node and the browser.
+4. `eslint-config-digitalbazaar/vue`: Rules for Vue projects and browser only.

 ## Installation